Hempfele/Creativity/README.md

 # Creativity
-A collection of my writing (mostly German)
+A collection of my writings (mostly German)

 For more information please contact StefanHaefele@GMX.net